dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/o/OY.md

 OY is the word-final version of the /ɔɪ/ sound, while OI appears in other positions.
 This parallels the AI/AY distinction for /eɪ/.

 **Pattern:**
-- Mid-word /ɔɪ/ → OI (coin, voice, enjoiement)
+- Mid-word /ɔɪ/ → OI (coin, voice, enjoiment)
 - Word-final /ɔɪ/ → OY (boys, enjoying)

 ### Cross-References